List of Katy Perry records and achievements: Other countries

-The Americas
+South America

 For the week ending May 24, 2019, the remix version of "Con Calma" with Daddy Yankee featuring Snow topped the Billboard Argentina Hot 100 number one for 10 consecutive weeks.
 It became the chart's longest-running number-one at that time.

 In Brazil, Perry has 40 songs that have received certification from Pro-Música Brasil (PMB).
 Among these, "Dark Horse" received the highest certification, achieving eight-times Diamond status.
 "Roar" followed with five-times Diamond certification.
 In total, she has 15 Diamond-certified songs in the country as of February 2025.
+In October 2024, the Escritório Central de Arrecadação e Distribuição (ECAD) reported Perry's top 10 most played songs in Brazil for the last five years, with "Firework" taking the top spot.